sivaGU/PLAIG/README.md

 affinity for protein-ligand complexes. **Please do not download this repository** if you want to test PLAIG's protein-ligand binding affinity prediction capabilities.

-Instead, please click on the link in the **About section to access additional documentation and the demo program**.
+**Instead, please click on this [link](https://plaig-demo.streamlit.app/), also in the About section, to access additional documentation and the demo program**.
 The link will take you to the webpage which we created using the Streamlit package.

 When you click on the link, you may see this page: